 Going on any sort of snorkeling trip you see more and more people use full-face snorkel masks.
-The reasons for that are obvious.

 - 1 Making Snorkeling easier than ever!